-Complete the following table on the aggregate remuneration accrued during the most recent year:
+Complete the following table on the aggregate remuneration accrued during the most recent year (2014):

-Remuneration Item Executive Directors Non-Executive Directors (other than independent directors) Independent Directors (a) Fixed Remuneration The executives who are None None (b) Variable Remuneration members of the Board of the None None (c) Per diem Allowance Company do P3,460,000.00 P1,340,000.00 (d) Bonuses not receive per diem.
-Their None None (e) Stock Options and/or other financial instruments corresponding per diem is included in None None (f) Others (Specify) their compensation as executives of None None Total the Company.
+Remuneration Item Executive Non-Executive Directors Independent Kemuneration item Directors (other than independent Directors directors) (a) Fixed Remuneration The executives None None (b) Variable Remuneration who are members of the Board of the Company do None None (c) Per diem Allowance P4,420,000.00 P1,380,000.00 (d) Bonuses not receive per diem.
+Their None None (e) Stock Options and/or other financial instruments corresponding per diem is included in their None None (f) Others (Specify) compensation as executives of None None Total the Company.